Addressing the JXL or JPegXL format floating around the internet.

 Side-by-side image comparison.

-Each of the images were decoded BACK to PNG files using their native conversion program for making the file in the first place. dwebp, djxl, and decavif.
+Each of the images was decoded BACK to PNG files using their native conversion program for making the file in the first place. dwebp, djxl, and decavif.
 Then, they were merged using a graphic program and saved as a lossless 24-bit PNG for you the reader to look at.

 While the YouTube-Monopoly-title.jpg is not fantastic, as you could tell by looking at the YouTube Logo on the monopoly board as well as the demonetized logos.
 It’s perfect because this would be your typical image that JXL would be converting for website operators.